 Best Bolt.new Alternative in 2026: Why Developers Switch to Demeria

-Bolt.new\u2019s token consumption is unpredictable and daily limits interrupt your workflow.
-Demeria gives you transparent pay-per-token pricing with no caps, no surprises.
+Bolt.new\u2019s daily token limits interrupt your workflow at the worst moments.
+Demeria gives you subscription credits with no daily caps, multi-model AI, and no interruptions.

 The problem with Bolt.new's token model